matter-labs/zksync-web-era-docs/docs/dev/guide/hello-world.md

 }
 ```

-4. Use list with tokens that contains ERC20s.
+4. Use a list of ERC20s tokens.
 Change the following line:

 ```javascript
 const allowedTokens = require("./eth.json");